 Intensive cultivation technology

 Main article: Leguminous crops of the crop rotation

-Grain legumes can be placed in the rotation after any crop except perennial legume grasses and grain legumes.
-Placing on legume crops leads to the accumulation of specific pests and diseases.
-Cereal legume crops are returned to the same field not earlier than 3-4 years when the numbers of specific pests and diseases are sufficiently reduced.
+Leguminous crops can be placed in the rotation after any crops, except perennial leguminous grasses and grain legumes.
+Placement over legume crops results in the accumulation of specific pests and diseases.
+Grain legume crops are returned to the former field not earlier than 3-4 years when the number of specific pests and diseases is sufficiently reduced.

 Grain legumes are good predecessors for cereals, row crops and industrial crops; their main advantage is nitrogen accumulation as a result of symbiotic nitrogen fixation.

 Legumes with a short growing season can be sown for green fodder or hay as fallow-occupied crops, which is especially important for the northern and northwestern areas of the Non-Black Soil Zone, where a short warm period limits the set of fallow-occupied crops.